 - Black Beans.
 Use home-cooked black beans or canned.
 If you have other beans that you prefer, you can use them instead of the black beans.

 - Spinach.
 Add spinach to your dish for flavor and added health benefits, you could easily switch it up with kale or any other green.

 - Corn Tortillas.
 You will need a minimum of eight tortillas to prepare these enchiladas.
-Look for corn tortillas that only have corn and lime juice in their ingredient list. the less ingredients they have, the better.
+Look for corn tortillas that only have corn and lime juice in their ingredient list. the fewer ingredients they have, the better.

 How Long Does It Take to Prepare?